 - I. Excavations adjacent to existing or proposed buildings and structures or in paved streets or alleys shall be sheeted, shored, and braced adequately to prevent undermining beneath or subsequent settlement of such structures or pavements.
 Underpinning of adjacent structures shall be done when necessary to maintain structures in safe condition.
 Any damage to structures or pavements occurring through settlements, water or earth pressures, slides, caves, or other causes; due to failure or lack of sheeting or bracing, or due to improper bracing; or occurring through negligence or fault of the CONTRACTOR in any other manner shall be repaired by the CONTRACTOR at his own expense. - J. Sheeting, shoring, or bracing materials shall not be left in place unless otherwise specified or shown on the Drawings or ordered by the ENGINEER in writing.
 Such materials shall be removed in such manner that no danger or damage will occur to new or existing structures or property, public or private, and so that cave-ins or slides will not take place.
 Trench sheeting shall be left in place until backfill has been brought to a level twelve inches (12") above the top of the pipe.
 It shall then be cut off and the upper portion removed.
-Sheeting for structures shall be left in place until backfill has been brought to a level twelve inches (12") above the top of the pipe.
-It shall then be cut off and the upper portion removed.
-Sheeting for structures shall be left in place until backfill has been brought to a level of twelve inches (12") above the top of the bottom footing.
-It shall then be cut off and the upper portion removed. - K. All holes and voids left in the work by the removal of sheeting, shoring, or bracing shall be filled and thoroughly compacted.
+Sheeting for structures shall be left in place until backfill has been brought to a level twelve inches (12") above the top of the portion removed. - K. All holes and voids left in the work by the removal of sheeting, shoring, or bracing shall be filled and thoroughly compacted.